964 Meadow Wood Road, Mississauga, Ontario, L5J 2S6, Canada

 Information not available

-With the transition into state-of-the-art athletic facilities, the Athletic Department's vision for the future is to continue to offer elite levels of coaching, while ensuring sports remain part of the fabric of our school for students of all ages and abilities.
+With our state-of-the-art athletic facilities, the Athletic Department's vision is to offer excellence in coaching in a well-rounded program, ensuring a healthy, active lifestyle for students of all ages and abilities.

 Montessori programs aimed at preschool and Kindergarten- aged children allow young learners to choose which “tasks” or activities interest them.
 These tasks centre around special Montessori puzzles -- the essential features of these puzzles being they contain a “right answer” and allow for self-correction.
 A strong emphasis is therefore placed on learning being concrete and rooted in practical experience, along with children developing a sense of self-sufficiency and confidence.
 Specially trained teachers act as guides, introducing children to progressively more difficult materials when appropriate.
 A Montessori classroom is typically very calm and orderly, with children working alone or, sometimes, in small groups.